 Pubs and cafes

 Byres Road’s pubs and cafes are popular with locals and visitors to the West End and staff and students of the nearby University of Glasgow bring a lot of custom.
-The University Cafe still remains a favourite alongside more recent arrivals on the scene, such as the more upmarket Nardini’s, and you can’t beat Avenue G if you fancy a coffee.
-You’ll also enjoy a cappuccino or chai latte at Tinderbox at the corner of Highburgh Road – what is the silver Vespa doing in the window?
+The University Cafe still remains a favourite, Patisserie Francoise is another well established cafe and you’ll also enjoy a cappuccino or chai latte at Tinderbox at the corner of Highburgh Road – what is the silver Vespa doing in the window?

 Byres Road restaurants and places to eat

+The Ubiquitous Chip has gained iconic status and remains a firm favourite (See more under ‘Ashton Lane’.
 The eclectic selection of eateries is never ending.
 OranMor is a popular place to eat with a great choice of bar food plus their classy Brasserie Restaurant.
-There’s a great choice of restaurants on Byres Road including Old Salty’s and Pizza Express – for fans of Italian cuisine .
-You will enjoy, the ever popular, Little Italy a perfect place for people watching, where you may see writers such as Denise Mina, Bernard MacLaverty or actor, musician, Dave Allan stroll by.
+There’s a great choice of restaurants on Byres Road including Old Salty’s and Pizza Express – for fans of Italian cuisine you will enjoy, the ever popular, Little Italy a perfect place for people watching, where you may see writers such as Denise Mina, Bernard MacLaverty or actor, musician, Dave Allan stroll by.
 At the bottom of Byres Road both Tony Macaroni and No 16 Byres Road, are popular eating destinations.
 Zizzi’s in Cresswell Lane is bright and spacious and has a super Italian menu.
 If you prefer tapas then, also in the lane, you’ll find Cafe Andaluz.